iespinosa3/active_directory/README.md

 <br>

 Now it’s time to create the two virtual machines.
-It is very important to put the virtual machines in the same resource group, same region, and in the same network
+It is very important to put the virtual machines in the same resource group, same region, and in the same network.
 <p align = center>
 <img src="https://d1ka0itfguscri.cloudfront.net/r5Jl/2023/04/13/04/51/c0fIf7Vas0K/preview.jpg" alt=""/>
 </p>